Home » Crafts » Wine Bottle | Solar Lights

 how to add solar lights to wine bottle

-So, because I didn’t like it being so visible, I placed the gasket in the bottle like this.
-Then I sort of worked the solar light “cork” into it nice and tight.
+Since I didn’t like it being so visible, I placed the gasket in the bottle as shown.
+Then I worked the solar light “cork” into it nice and tight.

 blue wine bottle with solar lights and wire handle

-I like the way the wire looks around the neck of the solar light wine bottle, but not so wild about how the wire handle looks.
-These fairy lights have an on and off switch and they charge really well on my covered patio.
+I like the way the wire looks around the neck of the solar light wine bottle, but I’m not so wild about how the wire handle looks.
+These fairy lights feature an on/off switch and charge well on my covered patio.
 They don’t necessarily need direct sunlight to charge.

 install wine bottle solar lights